sergei-mironov/litrepl/README.md

 $ cat doc.tex | litrepl --filetype=latex eval-sections
 ```

+* The main Vim command for code section evaluation is `:LEval`.
+By default, it
+  executes the section at the cursor.
+To execute all sections in a document, use
+  `:LEval all`.

 #### Selecting Sections for Execution

 By default, `litrepl eval-sections` evaluates all sections in a document.
 To
-evaluate only specific sections, range argument shold be specified.
-The overall
+evaluate only specific sections, the range argument should be specified.
+The
-syntax is `litrepl eval-sections RANGE`, where `RANGE` can be:
+overall syntax is `litrepl eval-sections [RANGE]`, where `RANGE` can be:

 * `N`: Represents a specific code section to evaluate, with the following
   possible formats: